-Name of the degree to be conferred Doctor of Philosophy in Medical Sciences Educational purpose Doctoral Program in Medical Sciences aims to understand the fundamental process of life phenomena, including fetal development, birth, growth, aging, senescence, and death and find better ways to prevent, diagnose, and cure human diseases.
-The goal is to train researchers and practitioners who could make significant contributions to our society's health and welfare.
-Vision of human resources development The scope of our medical science program includes biomedical, clinical, and public health sciences.
-Our graduates are expected to carry out original research utilizing cutting-edge techniques acquired from a wide range of medical and life technologies High-quality research, combined with ethical knowledge and communicative skills, would advance the development of new diagnoses and treatments for diseases.
-Competencies specified in diploma policy Evaluation perspectives 1.
-Knowledge creation competence: Ability to create new knowledge that can contribute to future society 1Are there any research findings that can be considered new knowledge?
-2Can we expect you to create knowledge that will contribute to future society?
-2. Management competence: Ability to plan and implement measures to identify and solve challenges from a higher perspective 1Can you make and implement long-term plans for critical challenges?
-2Can you identify challenges, even in other areas of expertise, and solve them from a higher perspective?
-Communication competence: Ability to express the true nature of academic findings positively and clearly 1Can you explain the true nature of research content and specialized knowledge clearly and logically to researchers from different areas and to people other than researchers?
-2Do you proactively share your findings with researchers and experts from your field of expertise and accurately answer questions?
-4. Leadership competence: Ability to have objectives get accomplished under your leadership 1Can you set attractive and compelling goals?
-2Are you capable of building systems to realize goals and accomplish objectives as the leader?
-5. Internationality competence: Possession of a high level of awareness and motivation to be internationally active and contribute to international society (1) Do you have strong awareness and motivation to contribute to international society and international activities?
-(2) Have you obtained adequate linguistic skills for international information collection and action?
-Establish research agendas: Identify issues related to diseases and life phenomena and to formulate into an original research plan.
+Competencies Evaluation perspectives Knowledge creation competence: Ability to create new knowledge that can contribute to future society 1 Are there any research findings that can be considered new knowledge?
+2 Can we expect you to create knowledge that will contribute to future society?
+2. Management competence: Ability to plan and implement measures to identify and solve challenges from a higher perspective 1 Can you make and implement long-term plans for critical challenges?
+2 Can you identify challenges, even in other areas of expertise, and solve them from a higher perspective?
+3. Communication competence: Ability to express the true nature of academic findings positively and clearly Can you explain the true nature of research content and specialized knowledge clearly and logically to researchers from different areas and to people other than researchers?
+Do you proactively share your findings with researchers and experts from your field of expertise and accurately answer questions?
+4. Leadership competence: Ability to have objectives get accomplished under your leadership 1 Can you set attractive and compelling goals?
+2 Are you capable of building systems to realize goals and accomplish objectives as the leader?
+5. Internationality competence: Possession of a high level of awareness and motivation to be internationally active and contribute to international society Do you have strong awareness and motivation to contribute to international society and international activities?
+Have you obtained adequate linguistic skills for international information collection and action?
+6. Establish research agendas: Identify issues related to diseases and life phenomena and to formulate into an original research plan.
 Be able to identify critical issues and develop an original research plan based on the latest findings in the field.
 7. Conduct advanced research: Ability to plan and execute cutting-edge research in life sciences.
-1Be able to understand and apply the latest methods and procedures available from various fields of study to accomplish your research.
-2Be able to have skills in collecting literature, developing a strategy, and consulting with others to achieve your research.
-Specialized knowledge: Understand and utilize advanced knowledge to overcome difficulties in elucidating diseases or life phenomena.
-Acquire and apply basic, clinical, and social medicine knowledge to understand diseases and elucidate life phenomena.
-9. Ethics: High awareness and sense of ethics appropriate for researchers and professionals who overcome diseases and elucidate life phenomena.
-(1)A high level of awareness and motivation to elucidate the diseases and life phenomena; (2)Have an ethical view and moral principles suited for researchers and medical professionals.
+Be able to understand and apply the latest methods and procedures available from various fields of study to accomplish your research.
+Be able to have skills in collecting literature, developing a strategy, and consulting with others to achieve your research.

+- 8. Specialized knowledge: Understand and utilize advanced knowledge to overcome difficulties in elucidating diseases or life phenomena. - Acquire and apply basic, clinical, and social medicine knowledge to understand diseases and elucidate life phenomena. - 9.
+Ethics: High awareness and sense of ethics appropriate for researchers and professionals who overcome diseases and elucidate life phenomena. - 1 A high level of awareness and motivation to elucidate the diseases and life phenomena? - 2 Have an ethical view and moral principles suited for researchers and medical professionals. - 10.
 Ability to express informative content: Think logically and express oneself as a researcher and advanced medical professionals.

 Be able to explain technical information logically and clearly in native and foreign languages.

-Dissertation evaluation criteria
+Dissertation Requirements

-1. Publish a research report that contributes to the development of medicine and in scientific journals.

-2. The purpose, methods, results, and discussion of the research must be in a format appropriate for a dissertation.

-- 3. The results obtained need to be verified for authenticity. - 4.
-The research outcomes should be discussed appropriately.

-5. The significance of the research should be addressed clearly, with an understanding of global research trends in related fields.
+- 1. Publish a research report that contributes to the development of medicine and in scientific journals. - 2.
+The purpose, methods, results, and discussion of the research must be in a format appropriate for a dissertation. - 3.
+The results obtained need to be verified for authenticity. - 4.
+The research outcomes should be discussed appropriately. - 5.
+The significance of the research should be addressed clearly, with an understanding of global research trends in related fields.

 Review board members